Facebook

 Does my dog have to be neutered/spayed?

-We require your dog to be spayed/neutered if they are one year or older.
-Please keep in mind that an intact dog could cause disruption in the yard (due to excessive mounting, a female going into heat, etc.).
-If it were to become an ongoing problem, we would not be able to allow your dog in the yard anymore. *Please do not bring your dog if she is in heat!
+We require your dog to be spayed/neutered if they are nine months or older.
+Please keep in mind that an intact dog could cause disruption in the yard (due excessive mounting, a female going into heat, etc.).
+If it were to become an ongoing problem, we would not be able to allow your dog in the play yards.

 What vaccinations do you require?